-We will assess each pupil's current skills and levels of attainment at the start of the academic year, which will build on previous settings and Key Stages, where appropriate.
-Following these assessments, class teachers will report any concerns to the SENDCO immediately.
+Pupil progress is monitored carefully by qualified teachers who act quickly to identify and address gaps or barriers to learning.
+In addition, we assess each pupil's current skills and levels of attainment at three key points in the year, when pupil progress data is collected and analysed.
+This includes the start of the academic year, which will build on previous settings and Key Stages, where appropriate.
+Following these assessments, class teachers will report any concerns to the SENDCo immediately.

 Class teachers will make regular assessments of progress for all pupils and identify those whose progress: